Intrauterine insemination (IUI) is usually the first fertility option available for couples who are trying to get pregnant.

 Low sperm quality:

 The number of sperm, motility (movement), and morphology (appearance) are all very important factors for fertilisation.
-Suboptimal sperm can have a big negative impact on the success of IUI, even after sperm washing.
+Reduced sperm quality may affect the outcome of IUI, even after the sperm washing process.

 Ovulation timing issues: